pw22232/AIAREnhanced-Tech/README.md

 ### Ambitions for final product

-We create a fully functional mobile application - a user can move their phone over Galasa documentation into the cameras frame and AR enhancement is shown.
-This enhancemnt involves providing more detail about the diagram with help of an AI assistant, it will also turn static digrams into moving and enhance the image to make it more visually appealing.
-The User will be able to ask quitions to the AI Assistant to gain more information.
+We create a fully functional mobile application - a user can move their phone over Galasa documentation into the camera's frame and AR enhancement is shown.
+This enhancement involves providing more detail about the diagram with the help of an AI assistant, it will also turn static diagrams into moving and enhance the image to make it more visually appealing.
+The User will be able to ask questions to the AI Assistant to gain more information.

-Develop a fully functional mobile application that enriches a users their experience with Galasa Documentation through Augmented Reality.
+Develop a fully functional mobile application that enriches a user's experience with Galasa Documentation through Augmented Reality.
 By simply moving their phone's camera over Galasa documentation, users will witness AR enhancements.
 These enhancements involve several key features:

 1. **Detailed Information**: An AI assistant will provide in-depth explanations and context for diagrams, making complex information more understandable.